retched/ZC-USPSRestful/README.md

 ## Credits

 For the original module

 - Ajeh, the original poster of the ZC 1.5 module
 - lat9
 - The ZenCart Team

 For the update

 - retched (me)
-- lat9 and scottcwilson for their help with the inclusion of the functions file
+- lat9 and scottcwilson for their help with the inclusion of the functions file without duplicating it

 ## File Listing

-These are the file lists that should be included with this module, depending on which version you're running.
+(not all files will be available in the zip file)

 ``` text
 - LICENSE